How to be a Persuasive Presenter

 Turbocharge Your Presentations

 Being persuasive is a bit like getting a small child to do what you want.
+Cajoling, encouragement, bribery – it’s all part of the game.

 The same applies with your audience.
-OK, perhaps not the bribery bit.
+OK, perhaps not the bribery bit!

 Presentation Content

-How to be a persuasive presenter starts with thinking about the content of your presentation.
+The answer to how to be a persuasive presenter starts with thinking about the content of your presentation.

 A well structure speech is important to help your audience take in what you’re saying.

+Ask yourself, is this information essential?
 Remember, you’re trying to engage with them, so this has to be about them.
 If you’re selling something, whether a product, service or an idea, you need to show how it can help them in some way.

 It’s important to structure the presentation in a way that makes it easy for you to present and the listeners to follow.